FierroPablo/Google/Quiz/Professional Cloud Architect/Managing and Provisioning a Solution Infrastructure.md

 Cymbal Direct's user account management app allows users to delete their accounts whenever they like.
 Cymbal Direct also has a very generous 60-day return policy for users.
 The customer service team wants to make sure that they can still refund or replace items for a customer even if the customer’s account has been deleted.
 What can you do to ensure that the customer service team has access to relevant account information?

 **-Temporarily disable the account for 30 days.
 Export account information to Cloud Storage, and enable lifecycle management to delete the data in 60 days.**
+_(Correct!
+This takes a lazy deletion approach and allows support or administrators to restore data later if necessary.)_

 -Restore a previous copy of the user information database from a snapshot.
 Have a database administrator capture needed information about the customer.
 _(Incorrect.
 Support agents wouldn’t be able to complete this solution, and it would require excessive work by administrators.)_